tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

     pushing me to look more at it!

-See for example this snippet defining a struct (a new feature) that reads like Python but has some stronger mutability and binding guarantees:
+See for example this snippet defining a struct (a new feature) that reads like a Python class but has some stronger mutability and binding guarantees:

 ```python
 @value